Basic Design Considerations for Report Items

 CanGrow

-property is set to false.
-This behavior can be observed when the report item height is smaller than the report item font height, which causes the item to grow vertically in order to accommodate at least a single line of text with the specified font style.
+property is false.
+This behavior can be observed when the report item height is smaller than the report item font height, which causes the item to grow vertically to accommodate a single line of text with the specified font style.

 Page sections do not collapse or expand based on their content.
 For more details, check Understanding Rendering Behaviors(Page Header and Footer sections).